chrisseroka/ps-menu/docs/New-Menu.md

 > Option 2
   Option 3
 ```

 The above example would return "1" as an integer.

 ## PARAMETERS

-### -menuItems
+### -MenuItems
 Returns value of selected menu item or an array of items if used with the MultiSelect parameter.

 ```yaml